MylesBorins/github-issues/readme.markdown

 * I have gotten most of the requirements done from the PDF document.
 One glaring missing piece is that I did not implement that "@user" highlighting.
 NPM has so man y false positives right now using @ for scoped modules the entire thing overwhelmed me a bit to manage in this pass.

 * I think I could work on the naming and separation of my components a bit

+* I did not do any specific accessibility support on the site which would have been awesome had I a bit more time.
+It looks like there are some really good building blocks for keyboard based interaction in react.

 [xhr]: https://www.npmjs.com/package/xhr "xhr on npmjs.com"
 [smokestack]: https://www.npmjs.com/package/smokestack "smokestack on npmjs.com"